samsonjs/samhuri.net/Readme.md

     - [x] Write a test harness that renders a site and then checks the output with `diff -r`

+    - [x] Write a site generator that renders www/index.html from site.json

     - [ ] Port _layout.ejs to Swift code

-    - [ ] Write a site generator that renders www/index.html from site.json

     - [ ] Add support for CSS files